PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Phase‑Guided Terrain Traversal

+This compact definition provides structured yet terrain-adaptive trajectories that encourage swing clearance while leaving the policy free to discover joint-space behaviors.
+Reward terms penalize deviation from $p^{\text{des}}_{f,z,i}$ and swing-phase ground contacts, thereby shaping gait without explicit action-space constraints.
 In practice, the overall reward is the sum of a small number of terms.
 Apart from the task-specific rewards (e.g. linear velocity tracking in our case), the central \emph{positive} term encourages each foot to follow its terrain-adaptive, phase-guided trajectory: